How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Approach

-According to Little’s Law~\cite{DumasRMR18}, the average cycle time (\(T_c\)) of a process is determined by the \textit{Work in Progress (WIP)} and arrival rate (\(\lambda\)) via \(WIP = \lambda \times T_c\).
-In human-centric processes, cycle time is often dominated by waiting time.
-We, therefore, hypothesize that features correlated with cycle time can improve waiting time prediction.
-To compute WIP at time \(T^{\text{start}}_{c,k}\), Alg.~\ref{alg:enhance_traceprefix} counts active activity instances in \(\activityinstancelog{}\) (lines \texttt{11-17}).
+Alg.~\ref{alg:enhance_traceprefix} explains the extraction of resource contention features, denoted as ${R}_{\text{cont}}$, for a given \traceprefix.
+It computes three resource contention features: \emph{WIP}, resource utilization, and the arrival rate of new cases (lines \texttt{10-29}).
+To compute WIP\footnote{Throughout this paper, WIP refers to the number of cases currently in execution at a given point in time, i.e., cases that are actively being processed.} at time \(T^{\text{start}}_{c,k}\), Alg.~\ref{alg:enhance_traceprefix} counts active activity instances in \(\activityinstancelog{}\) (lines \texttt{11-17}).
 It also estimates the arrival rate as \(\lambda = \frac{\text{Total cases}}{\text{Time window}}\) (lines \texttt{22-28}), using a recent time window (default: 20\% of log duration).
 The set of recent cases is updated dynamically (line \texttt{27}).
 Higher WIP and \(\lambda\) indicate system congestion, leading to longer expected waiting times.

-Queuing theory suggests that waiting times are influenced by \emph{resource utilization}, the ratio of resource demand to availability~\cite{ali_data-driven_2024}.
-When demand exceeds capacity, utilization reaches 100\%, causing delays.
-Lower demand reduces utilization.
 Alg.~\ref{alg:enhance_traceprefix} computes utilization by counting active instances per activity at a given time (lines \texttt{16-20}), helping predictive models account for resource load and capacity.
-For each trace prefix \( \traceprefix \subseteq \sigma_c \), Alg.~\ref{alg:enhance_traceprefix} computes inter-case features and augments \( r_{c,k} \) accordingly.
+For each trace prefix \( \traceprefix \subseteq \sigma_c \), Alg.~\ref{alg:enhance_traceprefix} computes resource contention features and augments \( e_{c,k} \) accordingly.
+In addition, Algorithm~\ref{alg:enhance_traceprefix} computes resource availability features using precomputed resource availability calendars, capturing temporal aspects of resource availability; these features are described and discussed in detail in the following section.